National Postal Museum Library

-The National Postal Museum Library is one of twenty specialized libraries in the Smithsonian Institution Libraries system.
+The National Postal Museum Library is one of 21 specialized libraries in the Smithsonian Libraries system.
 The National Philatelic Collection was the basis of the Library when it was established in 1993.
-Now, with more than 40,000 books, journals, catalogues and archival documents, the National Postal Museum Library is among the world's largest postal history and philatelic research facilities.
+Now, with more than 40,000 books, journals, catalogues and documents, the National Postal Museum Library is among the world's largest postal history and philatelic research facilities.

 Although the resources at the National Postal Museum Library focus on the postal history and philately of the United States, the collections are international in scope.